Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/blowing-bubbles.md

 ![](./spread-first-2.png)

-> Move towards middle, and get ready to meet with your partners.
+> Move towards middle, and get ready to meet with your partner.
 >
 > **![tank]Tank** and **![ranged]Ranged** meet north. \\
 > **![healer]Healer** and **![melee]Melee** meet south.